cskang0121/cs201-data-structures-and-algorithms/README.md

 - Write a method named reverse that reverse the sequence of all the elements

-> Problem statement for question 3 : An implementation of a Double Linked List has been given in DoublyLinkedList.java.
+> Problem statement for question 3 : "An implementation of a Double Linked List has been given in DoublyLinkedList.java.
 Study the codes and complete the following requirements in DoublyLinkedList.java to extend the functionality of the linked list.
 Please ensure the header and trailer nodes are set accordingly if they are impacted by the method.
-Compile and run DoublyLinkedListTest.java to test your implementation.
+Compile and run DoublyLinkedListTest.java to test your implementation."

 #### Examples :
 ```